breezy-codes/breezy-codes.github.io/content/about-me/work-experience.md

 - Assisting students with maths problems through weekly online sessions.
 - Sessions are run through Zoom and are open to all students.

-### Tutor for SIT102
+### Sessional Academic

+**March 2024 to October 2024**

+- Developing quizzes in NUMBAS and creating graph theory extensions using JME programming for SIT192.
+- Developed my own extension for creating NUMBAS questions on the Welsh Powell algorithm.

 **Trimester 2 2024**

-- Marking students’ OnTrack work and providing feedback to support their learning.
+- Marking 30 students in SIT102 and providing feedback to support their learning.

-### Help Hub Sessions for SIT202

-**Trimester 2 2024**

-- Conducted drop-in sessions where students could receive assistance with course material and assignments.
+- Conducted 2 help hub sessions per week in SIT202.

 ### SAP Learning Resource Developer